ibm-cloud-docs/vpc/vsi_is_create_instance.md

    ```
    {: screen}

-   Information about the network interfaces that are created for the new instance isn't returned after the instance is created.
-You can view it by using the command that was provided in **Step 2**.
+   Information about the network interfaces that are created for the new instance aren't returned after the instance is created.
+You can view the information by using the command that was provided in **Step 2**.

    The status displays pending until the instance is created.
    {: note}